 I think there comes a point in time, though, when the value of understanding our social and genetic tendencies finally outranks any waning and relatively minor embarrassment to family members.
 Let me explain.

 The medical document above records the death of Infant Scelp, the stillborn son of my maternal grandparents and the older brother Joanie Scelp never had.
 According to this death certificate, a contributing factor in his demise was “trauma due to fall mother had.”
-What makes it worse can be seen in Item 17, where you read the official reason he was stillborn: congenital syphilis.
+What makes it worse can be seen in Item 17, where you read the medical cause of death: congenital syphilis.

 Who’s To Blame